openwrt/openwrt/Readme.md

 $ ./scripts/feeds update -a
 $ ./scripts/feeds install -a
 ```
-Use "make menuconfig" to configure your image.
+Use "make menuconfig" to configure your image. 'intorobot-default.config' is provided for you reference
 ```
 $ make defconfig & make prereq
 $ cp intorobot-default.config .config